jennalandy/gridsemblefdr/README.md

 gridsemble_res <- gridsemble(test_statistics)
 ```

-Local and tail-end false discovery rates, as well as the proportion of test statistics from the null distribution, pi0, can be accessed from the `gridsemble` object.
+Local and tail-end false discovery rates, as well as the proportion of test statistics from the null distribution, pi0, can be accessed from the `gridsemble_res` object.

 ```{r eval = FALSE}
 fdr <- gridsemble_res$fdr